OSpaulitz/PartnerSprint2/README.md

 Hello.
 This is a stumbling path through figuring out a microservice.
-Those files that did not work but are here for posterity.
+The files that did not work remain here for posterity.

 The first attempt at the microservice was a lot of trial and error.
 The final push uses my partners driver.py and a trial database to test that the microservice works.
 The working microservice file is cooklog_microservice.py